-The Academy strictly prohibits any retaliation against any individual for reporting, providing information, exercising one's rights or responsibilities under its policy on Sexual Assault, Dating Violence, Domestic Violence, Stalking, Prevention Education and Response Policy (Superintendent Instruction 2016-02, dated May 20, 2016), or otherwise being involved in the process of responding to, investigating, or addressing allegations of sexual misconduct.
+The Academy strictly prohibits any retaliation against any individual for reporting, providing information, exercising one's rights or responsibilities under its policy on Reporting, Investigating, and resolving Complaints of Retaliation Against Midshipmen (Superintendent Instruction 2018-06, dated May 31, 2018), or otherwise being involved in the process of responding to, investigating, or addressing allegations of sexual misconduct.
 Any retaliation, intimidation, threats, coercion, or discrimination against any such individual will be investigated, and those who engage in such actions are subject to disciplinary action, which includes all the sanctions available for Midshipmen or employees who violate the policy, as described previously.
 Anyone who is aware of possible retaliation should report such concerns to the SARC, the Civil Rights/EEO Officer or the Commandant, who shall take appropriate actions to address the conduct.